beigeworm/PicoLogger-Hardware-Keylogger/README.md

 With the Pico W &amp; Pico 2 W you can use the Virtual Keyboard webpage to send keystrokes to the host!
 CTRL, ALT, GUI and SHIFT can be toggled for key combinations.

-**Hidden Remote Shell** (Pico W &amp; Pico 2 W only)
+**Windows Remote Shell** (Pico W &amp; Pico 2 W only)

-For Windows systems you can use the `Remote Shell` page.
+Navigate to the `Remote Shell` page.
-1. Click `Deploy Agent` while connected to a windows host.
+1. Click `Deploy Windows Agent` while connected to a Windows host.
 2. Wait 10 - 20 seconds for the agent to start on the host (the Powershell script for this can be found in `Scripts` folder.
 [Remote-Shell-Agent.ps1](Scripts/Remote-Shell-Agent.ps1)
 3. Use the command input to send Powershell commands to the host and receive output.

+**Linux Remote Shell** (Pico W &amp; Pico 2 W only) The Linux agent requires a sudo password - if it has not been automatically sniffed (see sudo pass sniffing below), it can be specified in the password box.
+1. Click `Deploy Agent` while connected to a Linux host.
+2. Wait 10 - 20 seconds for the agent to start on the host (the Bash script for this can be found in `Scripts` folder.
+[Remote-Shell-Agent.sh](Scripts/Remote-Shell-Agent.sh)
+3. Use the command input to send Powershell commands to the host and receive output.

 **Remote Screenshots** (Pico W &amp; Pico 2 W only)

 For Windows systems you can use the `Screenshots` page.
-1. Click `Deploy Agent` while connected to a windows host.
+1. Click `Deploy Agent` while connected to a Windows host.
 2. Wait 10 - 20 seconds for the agent to start on the host (the Powershell script for this can be found in `Scripts` folder.
 [Remote-Screenshot-Agent.ps1](Scripts/Remote-Screenshot-Agent.ps1)
 3. Use the 'Take Screenshot' button to receive screenshots of the host display.

+**Sudo Password Sniffing**

+PicoLogger has an automatic password sniffer - it works by listening for any sudo command, and assumes the next line will be the password in between enter keypresses. if the password has already been found the sniffer will be deactivated until Picologger has been powered off or restarted.

 **OLED User Interface** (Pico W &amp; Pico 2 W only)

-Using an SD1306 128x32 screen and 5-way nav-switch, you can control PicoLogger on device!
+Using an SD1306 128x32 screen and 5-way nav-switch, you can control PicoLogger on-device using the PicoLogger UI!

 ![GIF 04-05-2025 20-11-25](https://github.com/user-attachments/assets/d38e391a-5b01-4350-b8de-eab8391329a0)